 Saladino was the 2009 Pacific Coast Athletic Conference Player of the Year and a community college All-American starring at shortstop at Palomar.
 He was drafted in the seventh round by the White Sox after his Summit League Player of the Year junior season at Division I Oral Roberts University and was an instant success when he landed in the starting lineup for the White Sox after being called up to the Major Leagues in 2015.

-Hoyt, who began the season with a $567,000 projected salary, pitched only one-third of an inning for the Astros this season before an injury landed him on the disabled list.
+Hoyt, whose birthday was Sunday, began the season with a $567,000 projected salary, pitched only one-third of an inning for the Astros this season before an injury landed him on the disabled list.
 When he came off the D.L. the Astros optioned him to Fresno of the Pacific Coast League, where he had led all Triple A pitchers in saves before he made Houston's Major League roster.
-After the trade to Cleveland, he currently is pitching for the Indians' Triple-A club at Columbus, Ohio.
+After the trade to Cleveland, he was sent to the Indians' Triple-A club at Columbus, Ohio.